torvalamo/splitui/readme.md

 # SplitUI

+Requires jQuery.

-Main container classes
+## Main container classes

 - pane
 - vsplit
 - hsplit

-Secondary container classes
+## Secondary container classes

 - shrink

+Use inside vsplit/hsplit to shrink and not be part of the equal split.

 ## Behavioural container classes